dczmer/davelab/_using_the_shell/03_streams-and-pipes.md

 With pipes, you directly connect two programs at opposite ends of a shared data stream.
 One program is the producer, which writes it's output directly to the stream.
 The other program is the consumer, which reads it's input directly from the stream.

 {: .note }
 NOTE TO SELF: Do NOT make a human centipede reference here.
 It's a perfect analogy, but NSFW.
+Remember to delete this before publishing.

 If you've read the other sections in this module, you've already seen plenty of examples of this concept in other examples.

+Use `|` to pipe to programs together.
+The first program (left of `|`) will write to its output stream, and the second program will read that same stream as its input stream.
+As the first program writes more lines of data, the second program will process it and pass through to its own output stream.

 ```zsh